 7. THE HAUNTING (1963) dir.
 Robert Wise

 Unlike the first three entries on this list, there is very little intentional camp to be found in The Haunting.
 Instead it is an old fashioned ghost story, told in a creepy and foreboding mansion, in which unsuspecting humans try to tempt fate with the mansion’s malevolent power, and that uses every cinematic trick in the book with the single intention of trying to scare you.
 Now since this is a movie from the ’60s, chances are that it will not succeed in its ultimate intention, but don’t let that fool you into thinking that there isn’t gold to be found with this movie.
-The influence of this movie on horror is wide and varied, and I can guarantee watching this is going to be more fun than whatever Ghost Adventures marathon that the Travel channel is going to put on Halloween night (or other shows of its ilk).
+The influence of this movie on horror is wide and varied, and I can guarantee watching this is going to be more fun than the inevitable Ghost Adventures marathon on the Travel channel on Halloween night (or other shows of its ilk).